 The terms listed in the red circle: Life Purpose, Character Strengths, Philosophy, Principles, Values connect the person to her Essence.
 The outside circles contain factors that need pondering, awareness and insight in order to inform wise choices.
 Completing the whole process acts as a guide for making viable education, training and occupational decisions at any point in one's career-life journey.

-What changes might you need to make in 2019 for Essence to be your guide?
+What changes inn your career might you need to make for Essence to be your guide?
 I'd love to hear from you.